EmotiBit/EmotiBit_Docs/Getting_Started/EmotiBit_Getting_Started.md

   - Follow the instructions provided below based on the Operating Syatem(Windows, Mac, Linux) you are currently using:
     - **For Mac Users:**
         - **Note** that the Software is currently supported only for macOS-**Mojave**[version 10.14] and macOS-**Catalina**[version 10.15].
             You can find your macOS version by clicking on the `Apple Logo`(on the top left of your screen) > `About This Mac`.
+            ![alt-text][macOS-version]
         - Move the downloaded zip file to a folder location you desire.
 Double click on the .zip file to extract it and you will see the a new folder is created in the same directory with the contents of the zip file.
-        - You will find the Application(EmotiBit Oscilloscope or EmotiBit DataParser) in the `Bin` folder under the extracted folder just created.[ToDo: Add screenshot of the directory tree]
+        - You will find the Application(EmotiBit Oscilloscope or EmotiBit DataParser) in the `Bin` folder under the extracted folder just created.
+        ![][oscilloscope-drirectory]
             - **Opening in mojave:**
                 - Right click on the EmotiBitOscilloscope app.
 Choose **Open**.
                 - If this is the first time you are Using this application, a dialog box might appear asking you to `Allow` this application.
 Click on `Allow`.
                 - You will see the EmotiBit Oscilloscope Application start.
             - **Opening in Catalina:**
                 - Right click on the EmotiBitOscilloscope app.
 Choose **Open**.
                 - A dialog box will appear with options `Move to Trash` or `Cancel`.
 Click `Cancel`.
-You will have to allow the application to run in the `Security and Privacy` center.To do so:[TODo: add screenshot fot this step on catalina]
+You will have to allow the application to run in the `Security and Privacy` center.To do so:
+                ![][macOs-Catalina-Initial_Oscilloscope_Error]
                     - Click on the `Apple Logo` > `Syatem Preferences` > `Security and Privacy`.
+                    ![][macOS-Catalina-sys_pref]
                     - You will find a request for `EmotiBit Oscilloscope` at the bottom of this window.
-Click on `Allow`.
+Click on `Open Anyways`.
+                    ![][macOS-Catalina-System_pref_Security&options]
-                    - This will open the `EmotiBit Oscilloscope` application.
+                    - Click on `Allow` on the dialog box that appears.This will open the `EmotiBit Oscilloscope` application.
+                    ![][macOS-Catalina-Allow_emotibit]

   - **For Windows Users:**
     - **Note:** EmotiBit software is supported only for the Windows 10.
     - Move the downloaded zip file to a folder location you desire.
 Double click on the .zip file to extract it and you will see the a new folder is created in the same directory with the contents of the zip file.
     - Double click on the installer inside the folder just extracted.
     - ToDo: Add notes for running through the installer.

 ### Powering Up